 She had a sister called Mary, who sat at the Lord’s feet listening to what he said.
 (Luke 10:39)

-Significance: Listening in attentiveness – like a child in a schoolroom (Fun fact – this is exactly why pews were invented in the first place, to endure long sermons!)
+Listening in attentiveness – ie. like a child in a schoolroom *Fun fact – this is exactly why pews were invented in the first place, to endure long sermons!

 This is usually the position you would assume for reading a religious book or listening to a sermon because it is the position that suggests listening, a willingness to learn, and undivided attention.

-Sitting is also a very practical posture to assume while writing (Read also: Post on Prayer Journaling), or if distractions are too numerous in other positions (such as if you are so worried about what people are thinking of you in other postures that you can’t focus on praying in them anyway).
+Sitting is also a very practical posture to assume while writing (Read also: Post on Prayer Journaling), or if distractions are too numerous in other positions (such as pain from an injury or being worried about what people think).

 Most often sitting is seen as a sign of leisure, relaxation, informality, and comfort.
 It can sometimes be seen as the “weakest” prayer position compared to the others and was not thought to have become standard practice except for the aged and infirm until the invention of pews…